ChristinaLK/blog/_posts/2017-02-06-knitting-programming.md

 ## Operations.

-That said, there are more stitches than knits and purls.
-We also have increases and decreases.
-So besides just thinking about texture, we can also think about overall shape, based on number of stitches in a row.
+Besides knits and purls, we also have increases and decreases.
+Beyond texture, we can also think about overall shape, based on number of stitches in a row.
 You could think of each row as an "index" variable, that's constantly being updated (incremented + decremented) by increase and decrease operations.

 Once you know this, it's not that difficult to make different shapes.
 The basic premise of making a hat is to start with a certain number of stitches in the round, and then, at some point, regularly decreasing.
 We can thus soup up our basic binary stitches with literal addition and subtraction to